kiringodhwani/RustCheatSheet/README.md

 // `Draft` state
 pub struct DraftPost {
     content: String,    // private `content` field. `DraftPost` doesn't have its own `content()` method, so `DraftPosts`
                         // can’t print their `content`.
-This ensures can only get `content` when `Published`.
+This ensures we can only get `content` when `Published`.
 }
 impl DraftPost {

-    // ENFORCING that can ONLY add text to the post in the `Draft` state: The only type/struct that has a
+    // HERE, WE ENFORCE that you can ONLY add text to the post in the `Draft` state: The only type/struct that has a
     // method to modify `content` is the `Draft` state, which makes sense bc we require that you can only add
     // text to the post in the `Draft` state.
     //